-The assistant holds the wing by the wingtip and you hold it by the root (the third person can hold the wing by the flap).
-Pick the wing up and then lay it down on any smooth, soft pad (e.g. mattress).
+Your assistant holds the wing on the wingtip and you hold it on the root.
+(The second assistant which can hold the wing by the flap would be helpful).

+Disconnected wing shall be placed on any smooth soft pad (e.g. mattress) to avoid its damage.